RebelCode/rcmod-wp-bookings-ui/README.md

 List view filtering:
 - `page` - Page number for pagination.
 For exmple: `1`,
-- `service` - Service to filter by it.
-If empty - no service filtering happens.
-For example: `1`,
 - `month` - Month number to filter bookings by it.
 If empty - no month filtering happens.
-For example: `1`,
+For example: `1`.
-- `search` - Search string to filter bookings by it.
-Allows to filter bookings via client name or client email address.
-If empty - no searching happens.
-For example: `client@rebelcode.com`,
-- `statuses` - Statues to filter bookings by them.
-For example: `draft,scheduled`.

 `POST /booking` - Create one booking.